Providence Medical Center-OB GYN 671

 Students will have the option of taking the final written examination in either Anchorage or in Seattle.
 Students who are returning to Seattle are not released from duties until NOON on the last Wednesday of the rotation, as they need to check out at UAA and with Dr. Ostrom from 9am -noon.

-Students are lodged on the UAA campus in a multiple apartment complex adjacent to Providence Alaska Medical Center.
+Students are lodged in a condo.
 You will need to purchase food and personal items.
 Linens, towels, dishes, iron and ironing board are provided, as well as coin-operated laundry, computer access in each room, and a central area with TV, VCR and printer.
 Please keep in mind that food costs are approximately 25% higher in Alaska than in Seattle.

 Students may rent a car for the rotation and the cost will be reimbursed.
 For more information, please contact the Alaska Regional WWAMI Office.